-The one stage is when a man is trying to do his utmost and fails, when a man tries to do better and falls again, when a man tries much more and always fails.
-And yet, very often he does not even then learn the lesson: With man it is impossible to serve God and Christ.
-Peter spent three years in Christ's school, and he never learned, it is impossible, until he had denied his Lord, went out, and wept bitterly.
-Then he learned it
+The one stage is when a man is trying to do his utmost and fails, when a man tries to do better and fails again, when a man tries much more and always fails.
+And yet very often he does not even then learn the lesson: With man it is impossible to serve God and Christ.
+Peter spent three years in Christ's school, and he never learned that, It is impossible, until he had denied his Lord and went out and wept bitterly.
+Then he learned it.

 Just look for a moment at a man who is learning this lesson.
-At first, he fights against it.
-Then, he submits to it, but reluctantly and in despair.
-At last, he accepts it A,llllngly and rejoices in it.
-At the beginning of the Christian life, the young convert has no conception of this truth.
-He has been converted; he has the joy of the Lord in his heart; he begins to run the race and fight the battle.
-He is sure he can conquer, for he is earnest and honest, and God will help him.
+At first he fights against it; then he submits to it, but reluctantly and in despair; at last he accepts it willingly and rejoices in it.
+At the beginning of the Christian life the young convert has no conception of this truth.
+He has been converted, he has the joy of the Lord in his heart, he begins to run the race and fight the battle; he is sure he can conquer, for he is earnest and honest, and God will help him.
 Yet, somehow, very soon he fails where he did not expect it, and sin gets the better of him.
-He is disappointed, but he thinks: "I was not cautious enough.
-I did not make my resolutions strong enough."
+He is disappointed; but he thinks: "I was not watchful enough, I did not make my resolutions strong enough."
 And again he vows, and again he prays, and yet he fails.
-He thinks: "Am I not, a redeemed man?
+He thought: "Am I not a regenerate man?
 Have I not the life of God within me?"
-And he thinks again: "Yes, and I have Christ to help me.
-I can live the holy life."
+And he thinks again: "Yes, and I have Christ to help me, I can live the holy life."

-At a later period, he comes to another state of mind.
+At a later period he comes to another state of mind.
 He begins to see such a life is impossible, but he does not accept it.
-There are multitudes of Christians who come to this point: "I cannot."
-They then think that God never expected them to do what they cannot do.
-If you tell them that God does expect it, it is a mystery to them.
-A good many Christians are living a low life-a life of failure and of sin-instead of rest and victory, because they began to say: "I cannot, it is impossible."
-And yet they do not understand it fully.
-So, under the impression, I cannot, they give way to despair.
+There are multitudes of Christians who come to this point: "I cannot"; and then think God never expected them to do what they cannot do.
+If you tell them that God does expect it, it appears to them a mystery.
+A good many Christians are living a low life, a life of failure and of sin, instead of rest and victory, because they began to see: "I cannot, it is impossible."
+And yet they do not understand it fully, and so, under the impression, I cannot, they give way to despair.
 They will do their best, but they never expect to get on very far.

-But God leads His children on to a third stage.
-A man comes to take, it is impossible, in its full truth, and yet at the same time says: "I must do it, and I will do it-it is impossible for man, and yet I must do it."
-The renewed will begins to exercise its whole power, and in intense longing and prayer begins to cry to God: "Lord, what is the meaning of this?
-How am I to be freed from the power of sin?"
+But God leads His children on to a third stage, when a man comes to take that, It is impossible, in its full truth, and yet at the same time says: "I must do it, and I will do it - it is impossible for man, and yet I must do it"; when the renewed will begins to exercise its whole power, and in intense longing and prayer begins to cry to God: "Lord, what is the meaning of this? - how am I to be freed from the power of sin?"

-It is the state of the regenerate man in Romans, chapter seven.
+It is the state of the regenerate man in Romans 7.
 There you will find the Christian man trying his very utmost to live a holy life.
-God's law has been revealed to him as reaching down into the very depth of the desires of the heart.
-The man can dare to say:
+God's law has been revealed to him as reaching down into the very depth of the desires of the heart, and the man can dare to say: